Michael Frederick (footballer): 2022: Breakout season

+2023–2024

-Frederick made a memorable impact during round 20 of the 2023 AFL season in Fremantle's 7 point win over Geelong at Kardinia Park, kicking an "unbelievable goal" at a crucial stage in the game to help win the match.
-Despite being labeled "one of the goals of the season" by Fox Sports journalist Mark Howard, it failed to receive the Goal of the Year nomination, with Taylor Walker of the Adelaide Crows instead controversially winning the nomination.
+Frederick made a memorable impact in Round 20 of the 2023 AFL season in Fremantle's 7-point win over Geelong at Kardinia Park, kicking an "unbelievable goal" at a crucial stage in the game from a difficult angle to help win the match.
+Despite being labeled "one of the goals of the season" by Fox Sports journalist Mark Howard, it failed to receive the Goal of the Year nomination, with Taylor Walker of the Adelaide Crows instead winning the nomination.

 Frederick made the line-up for Fremantle's opening game of the 2024 AFL season against the Brisbane Lions.
-He collected 15 disposals and kicked an impressive goal in the final quarter during the 23 point win.
+He collected 15 disposals and kicked an impressive goal in the final quarter during the 23-point win.
 He kicked two goals the next week against at Marvel Stadium.

+2025

+In Round 20 of the 2025 AFL season, Frederick kicked 4 goals against West Coast, both a career-high and a game-high.
+He finished the season having played every game and with a career-best 30 goals, which placed him fourth in the leading goalkicker award.
+He also finished seventh in the best and fairest award count, the Doig Medal.
+In September, he signed a three-year contract extension, keeping him at Fremantle until at least 2029.

 Statistics

-Statistics are correct to the end of 2025.
+Updated to the end of round 22, 2026.